 Follow a regular watering schedule during the first growing season.
 Once your Arizona Desert bush establishes a deep root system you can reduce the water.
 Feed your Texas Sage with a general purpose fertilizer before the new growth in spring.

 It is amazing to wake up and see your desert yard explode with purple flowers and the loud symphony of buzzing bees.
 One of the best parts of Monsoon season is the blooming desert plants with our Chihuahuan Sage, Texas Purple Sage, Texas Ranger Plant, whatever you choose to call it, being at the top of our favorites list.

 To grow your sage bush – plant them in full sun with lots of room to grow.
 If you prune your Purple Sage, do it in the spring.
 They prefer well-drained soils and will rot if given too much water.
 There are many different varieties of Texas Ranger Plants (Leucophyllum frutescens), Texas Sage, Sage bushes.
-A perfect drought resistant flowering plant for xeriscape gardens.
 Your desert landscaping will look beautiful with these fragrant lavender flowers.

-In the photos above I included a picture of our Red Fairy Duster plant.
-Fairy Duster, Calliandra, is an evergreen, desert shrub that I recommend for people who want plants that are perennial (you need to plant them only once), low maintenance, hardy, drought tolerant, and provide lovely color several times throughout the year.
-Pruning your Fairy Duster desert plant is easy.
-The Fairy Duster, sometimes called the Powder Puff Plant, is a member of the Fabaceae or Leguminosae, commonly known as the legume, bean, or pea family.
-Fabaceae is the third largest land plant family.
+In the photo below I included a picture of our Red Fairy Duster plant.
+Fairy Duster, Calliandra, is an evergreen, desert shrub that I recommend for people who want plants that are perennial (you need to plant them only once), low maintenance, hardy, drought tolerant, and provides lovely color next to your sage bush.